serraict/budibase-datasource-dremio/README.md

 ## Backlog

-* Write installation instruction, and test that it works.
-  Installation notes in readme.
-Small demonstration video / gif showing that it works.
-  Basically: just add the Github url as described [here](https://docs.budibase.com/docs/custom-plugin).
-* Ask for a code review.
-Any feedback is welcome.
-  * [x] How to do logging in Budibase plugins?
-How to read them conveniently?
-    I just use console.log and the read it in the test output.
-  * [x] How to write and run tests.
-  * [x] What are the coding guidelines for writing Budibase plugins with Typescript.
-    I could not find linter configuration or sth similar.
-ESLint seems to be used for Budibase.
-  * [x] How to include vanilla js node modules in a Typescript app?
-Is my `rollup.config.js` configured correctly?
-    Seems to work now.
-  * [x] How to do versioning of releases?
-Or not at all?
-  * [x] How to setup github action that ~~automatically tests and~~ deploy?
 * Page through results for result sets exceeding 500 rows, try to align this with however BB does this.
   In Dremio, we can use [offset- and limit parameters].
   And the job has information about the number of records.